Tempoal de Sánchez, Veracruz

 it serves as the municipal seat of the surrounding municipality of Tempoal.

 In the 2005 INEGI Census, the city of Tempoal reported a total population of 12,237.

+Tempoal is the terminus of Federal Highway 105, which runs through the Sierra Madre Oriental and across the state of Hidalgo to Pachuca, Hidalgo.

 Name

 Tempoal comes from the Wastek Tam-puhal, meaning "place of toads".
 "De Sánchez" honours Rafael Platón Sánchez (1831-1867), a native of the area who fought in the Battle of Puebla of 5 May 1862 and later chaired the court martial that sentenced Emperor Maximilian and his generals Miguel Miramón and Tomás Mejía to death by firing squad in Santiago de Querétaro on 19 June 1867.

 History

 Tempoal was founded in pre-Hispanic times.

 It was given town (villa) status in 1927 and city (ciudad) status in 1960.